ikaros-ch/Athens-Suburban-Railway-Planner/README.md

 https://ikaros-ch.github.io/Athens-Suburban-Railway-Planner/

-A Simple webapp to track Athens suburnan railway's times.
+A Simple webapp to track Athens suburban railway's departure times.

 the itenareries are not updated automatically.